Wood Fetish

 Xylophilia

-A very rare erotic interest in wood or wooden objects valued as a material.
-The glossary-level label "xylophilia" is obscure and ambiguous, and the interest is distinct from dendrophilia, the better-attested attraction to living trees.
+A very rare erotic interest in wood or wooden objects valued as a material, for their grain, scent, warmth and worked surfaces.
+The glossary-level label "xylophilia" is obscure and ambiguous, and the interest is distinct from dendrophilia, the attraction to living trees.

 - Prevalence